Top 8 Typography Design Tips for Using Fonts

 To drive this point even further home, picture two examples.

-One design is a simple phrase that is made with consistency regarding overall size.
+One design is a simple phrase that is made with consistency regarding the overall size.

 Another is a lot less, with one word being much more prominent than everything else, another set of words being slightly smaller, and the rest being the smallest out of them.